Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions: Convergence of TDVP results

+In this section we provide additional details regarding our computations using matrix product states.
+All the results have been obtained using a single site time-dependent variational principle (TDVP) update \cite{tdvp}.
+For the calculation of the operator density we have used a state representation of the operator \cite{lr_lightcone_levy_swingle} defined in a doubled Hilbert space.

-In this section we provide additional data regarding our TDVP computations.
-In particular, the convergence of the quantities of interest with increasing bond dimension $\chi$.
-In Fig.\,\ref{fig:tdvp_conv}, the half-chain entanglement entropy following a quench from the state $\Ket{Y+}$ is shown for various bond dimensions.
+We have performed convergence checks of the quantities of interest with increasing bond dimension $\chi$.
+In Fig.\,\ref{fig:tdvp_conv}, the half-chain entanglement entropy following a quench with initial state $\Ket{Y+}$ is shown for various bond dimensions.
 For the time intervals we considered, the entanglement entropy is clearly converged.
 Only small deviations at the end of the respective time intervals can be observed.
-The squared commutator seems to be more sensitive and a larger bond dimension is needed for convergence, see Fig.\,\ref{fig:tdvp_conv2}.
-This might be due to the forward and backward evolution required for its calculation.
+The squared commutator seems to be more sensitive and a larger bond dimension is needed for convergence, see Fig.\,\ref{fig:tdvp_conv2}, as one has to calculate forward and backward evolution, requiring effectively a simulation of twice the time-scales.

+In Fig.\,\ref{fig:tdvp_conv3}, we display additional data regarding the operator density.
+As discussed in the main text, we observe a slowdown in the decay of the operator density also for other values of $\alpha$, which is shown in Fig.\,\ref{fig:tdvp_conv3}\,(a) for $\alpha=0.25$ and $\alpha=0.6$ respectively.
+Also for these values, the slowdown remains upon increasing bond dimension.
+Furthermore, this slowdown is robust against increasing the system size $N$, which is depicted in Fig.\,\ref{fig:tdvp_conv3}\,(b) for $\alpha=0.25$ and $\alpha=0.4$ respectively.